 In addition, implementing McLanahan’s concrete washout management solutions can help producers eliminate settling ponds, saving producers in time spent handling the ponds and wear and tear on their equipment.
 Eliminating settling ponds also frees up valuable land space, helps producers meet environmental and permitting regulations, and creates a smaller footprint and working environment.

-McLanahan’s concrete washout management solutions utilise proven equipment to be highly efficient and produce less waste.
+McLanahan’s concrete washout management solutions utilize proven equipment to be highly efficient and produce less waste.
 This, along with the costs saved by recycling cementitious water, leads to faster payback and creates a higher return on investment.
 The ability to produce cleaner sand and recover more of it also allows producers to be more profitable.